AhlawatAnup/SiyiA8MiniSDK/ReadME.md

-# Siyi A8 Mini Camera Node.js SDK v1.0.1
+# SiYi Camera Node.js SDK v1.0.1

 ## THIS IS OPEN SOURCE IMPLEMENTATION, CHANGES AND ERROR REQUEST WILL BE APPRECIATED

 This is the Node Js implementation of Siyi Camera SDK.

-The Siyi A8 Mini Camera Node.js SDK allows developers to easily integrate the Siyi A8 Mini camera into their Node.js applications.
+The SiYi Camera Node.js SDK allows developers to easily integrate the SiYi cameras into their Node.js applications.
 With this short SDK/library, you can access the camera's features and functionalities programmatically, enabling seamless control and interaction with the camera.

 ### Features:

 Currently it supports

-Zoom-In, Zoom-Out, Pitch-Up, Pitch-Down, Yaw-CCW, Yaw-CW, Read Firmware Version,Rea Camera Codec Info, Send Camera Codec Info , Trigger Photo and Video Capture.
+-> Zoom In/Out
+-> Pitch Up/Down
+-> Yaw CCW/CW
+-> Read Firmware Version
+-> Read/Send Camera Codec Info
+-> Trigger Photo/Video Capture
+-> Send GPS and Attitude Data (for drones)
+-> Parse Camera Acknowledgements (dot notation)
+-> Gimbal Absolute Movements
+-> Format SD Card

 ### v1.0.1